 It is no surprise that this route weaves past many spellbinding attractions: the glorious beaches of North Berwick on the east coast, historic Linlithgow Palace, and the ancient wonders of the Roman-built, now a UNESCO World Heritage Site, Antonine Wall, to name just a few.
 Andy Scott’s magnificent Kelpies will welcome you as you head into Falkirk.

 The ‘father of modern conservation’ was born and raised in Dunbar.
 As a child, Muir discovered the beauty of the great outdoors in this coastal town in East Lothian.
 The John Muir Birthplace Museum shares the story of his life from inside his boyhood home.

 Surfers flock to Dunbar for the waves at Belhaven Bay.
 Reward a morning’s wave-riding with fish and chips by the town’s harbour, or peruse the shops on the main street.

 Explore Scotland’s National Parks

 Why not discover all that Scotland’s two awe-inspiring National Parks have to offer?

-Loch Lomond & The Trossachs National Park not only boasts one of our most famous lochs, it also encompasses the mighty Ben Lomond and the jagged shoulders of the Arrochar Alps.
+Loch Lomond & The Trossachs National Park not only boasts one of our most famous lochs, it also encompasses the mighty Ben Lomond and the jagged peaks of the Arrochar Alps.
 Explore the park’s vast and varied landscape, with unforgettable views around every corner.

 Looking for more information about this pioneering gentleman?
 Learn more about Mr Muir’s life and works at Discover John Muir.

 Are you a budding environmentalist?
 Picture yourself as the next John Muir?
-Check out our landscape & nature pages for more information about Scotland’s fascinating geography, breathtaking natural features and much more.
+Check out our landscape & nature pages for more information about Scotland’s fascinating geography, breath-taking natural features and much more.